Can My Employer Change My Contract Without My Consent?

 Changes less likely to meet the threshold:

-The higher the financial or professional impact of the change, the stronger the argument that it amounts to a fundamental breach.
+The higher the financial or professional impact, the stronger the argument that the change amounts to a fundamental breach.

 If you are thinking about resigning in response to a contract change, get advice first.
 Resigning is a permanent step and can have serious consequences for your legal position.